-GET format: ^AI; SET/RESPONSE format: ^AI1; if ATU is currently inline, ^AT0; if ATU is currently bypassed.
+GET format: ^AI; SET/RESPONSE format: ^AI1; if ATU is currently inline, ^AI0; if ATU is currently bypassed.

-Gets/changes the ATU bypass relays, without changing the ATU mode.
-Sometimes the ATU mode is Inline, but the current ATU setting is "bypassed".
+Gets or sets the ATU bypass relays, without changing the ATU mode.
+Sometimes the ATU mode is Inline, but the current ATU setting is bypassed.
 This happens when you perform a search tune and the SWR of the antenna without the ATU is sufficiently low (see ^STS, the SWR stop threshold).
-When the ATU is both "enabled" (inline) and the current ATU setting is "bypassed", both ATU LEDs are illuminated.
+When the ATU Mode (^AM;) is inline and the current ATU setting (^AI;) is bypassed, both ATU LEDs are illuminated.